aselshall/eds/HW/peer.md

 #### Submission Instructions
 - Individual submission is required by due date
+- Missing "additional comments" will result in -1 point
+- Missing self evaluation will reault in -1 point
 - Late submissions are subject to penalty of 20% deduction per day

 ### Handling non-contributing team members